lukejones/halo-story/README.md

 ### 2552

 Commander Jacob Keyes defeats a Covenant fleet orbiting a human colony.
 However, the Covenant plant a tracking beacon on Keyes' ship and discover the location of Reach.

+## Halo: Reach

+A squad of SPARTAN-IIIs dubbed "Noble Team" discover Covenant reconnaissance squads on Reach.
+Sixty percent of the entire UNSC fleet is redirected to Reach in response.

+Despite heavy UNSC resistance, the Covenant are able to capture most of Reach within days of arriving.

+John-117, now known as the Master Chief, is introduced to Cortana.
+They are separated when the Master Chief leaves to defend the UNSC Pillar of Autumn, while Cortana stays behind to work with Dr. Halsey.

+Dr. Halsey learns of the true nature behind the SPARTAN-IIIs.

+Noble Team arrives to save Halsey and are ordered to bring Cortana to a ship-breaking facility and rendezvous with the Pillar of Autumn.

+Save for a single SPARTAN-III, Noble Team is killed while transporting and defending the Pillar of Autumn.
+Cortana successfully makes it aboard and reunites with the Master Chief.

+Cortana then provides Captain Keyes with a set of coordinates given to her by Halsey.
+After jumping to slipspace, the Pillar of Autumn arrives at a massive, ring-shaped facility.